 Unfortunately, each carrier uses a different format for rate presentation: some use CSV files, while others use Microsoft Excel format; the layout of columns in these files usually varies; some carriers will provide phone numbers in E.164 format, while others will provide them in the local dialing format.
 If you were to process the data in each file individually so as to convert it into a format acceptable to your system, it would require a fair amount of manual processing each day, and might result in data errors.

 PortaBilling® offers the ability to program data processing rules (called templates) for each type of rate file you receive, so that you can eliminate the need for any manual data conversion and save yourself a lot of time.
 Also, the rate upload process is interactive and provides a comparison between new rates and existing ones, so that you can review the rates being uploaded for validity and accuracy.
+You can upload rates in .csv, .xls and .xlsx formats.

 Let’s have a look at how a rate import is performed.
 We will perform the rate upload for the “X-Telecom” termination tariff, proceeding step by step.
 You can then use this as a model for uploading any other tariffs.